 Appointees are distinct from intermediaries and agents.
 They are people who have been appointed to act for someone who cannot manage their own affairs.
 An appointee has a legal right to act for the claimant and can do more than intermediaries and agents such as making a claim and receiving payments on behalf of a claimant.

-The HMRC website has lots of information about becoming an appointee for tax credits purposes.
+The GOV.UK website has information about becoming an appointee for tax credits purposes.

-You can also find more detailed information on the HMRC manuals:
+You can also find more detailed information in the HMRC tax credits manual.